kirlan/unilib/VixenQuest/Readme.txt

 ﻿To Do:
  Core:
  - add graf of planes and portal points in places to trawel between planes
- - fix loot names to not contain victim's name - only mood, race, gender, orientation and profession
  - random name generator for main hero
  - toys
    - which sex actions affects